scalacommunitybuild/pcplod/README.md

 ### Loading Scala Sources

 Since you're simulating a scala developer who is using your macro / plugin to write scala code, you put the code that you want to test into the `test/resources` folder of your project (not `test/scala`).
-Add source files as needed
+Add source resources as needed

 ```scala
 withPcPlod { pc =>